Powell's Books: Labor relations

 In February 2011, Powell's announced the layoffs of 31 employees, over 7% of its unionized workforce, in “response to the unprecedented, rapidly changing nature of the book industry."
 It was the first round of layoffs since the store's workers formed a union.
 A union representative said that Powell's had reduced its workforce by about 40 in the prior year through attrition, but felt that layoffs were still necessary because of a decline in sales of new books and a rise in health care costs.

 In response to the COVID-19 pandemic, Powell's announced the closing of its five locations and the termination of nearly all employees in mid-March 2020.
 CEO Emily Powell did not provide the precise number of layoffs in the letter she released on March 17, 2020.
 However, roughly 85% of the 400 members of the company's unionized workforce were terminated.
 The union noted that only 49 of the more than 100 former employees were union-represented, and the remaining managers were now performing front-line duties typically performed by represented employees.
 This was in response to a large surge in online orders.
 In July 2020, Powell's announced that the store and kiosk in the Portland International Airport would remain closed permanently.
+However, Powell's returned to the airport with a small kiosk in 2024 and a full store in 2026.

 As Powell's gradually began re-hiring staff beginning in April 2021, former employees were forced to apply for open positions as new employees.
 Powell's claimed that their right to return to their old jobs had expired, and an agreement to extend those rights (and maintain previous pay levels) had not been reached between Powell's and the union.
 The majority of hired staff have been previous employees.